hudora/huTools/doc/development.markdown

 ## Style

- * Wrap code at line 110.
+ * Wrap code at column 109.
 If you use Textmate type `defaults write com.macromates.textmate OakWrapColumns '( 40, 72, 78, 109 )'` to make wraping
    more comfortable.
  * Follow [PEP 8][pep8].
    Use [pep8.py][pep8py] `--ignore=E501,W291 --repeat` to verify compliance.
  * Follow [PEP 257][pep257] for docstrings
  * No tabs.
 Not anywhere.
 Always indent with 4 spaces.
- * Wrap at Column 109
- * Use [pylint][pylint]. aim for a score of at least 8.
+ * Use [pylint][pylint].
+Aim for a score of at least 8.
 The higher the better.
 If you score is below 8 be prepared to present a good reason for it.
  * Classes/Variables which reference Objects specific to our ERP/our Industry/german trade
    should be in german as technical terms.
 Generic Objects should be named in english: "Lieferscheinnummer",